 I for one have become a little less forgiving of the icy blasts the North wind deliver to us here in the Cotswolds, England.
 The bitter cold and I do not mix.
 Last night, here in our frost pocket in a frost pocket, secreted away in a valley surrounded by breathtaking scenery, the temperature plummeted to -9 degrees.
 As I sit here blogging I am wrapped up in layers and layers of knitted wooly loveliness, topped off with a cashmere scarf, not particularly elegant but by goodness toasty !

 When I was younger, my favourite precipitation was snow.
 One year, in the early 1970’s my grandfather bought my two brothers and I a pair of skis each.
-We had such fun, even though there was barely an inch of snow to pratice in.
+We had such fun, even though there was barely an inch of snow to practice in.
 I have no memory of the freezing temperature, just rosy cheeks, much hilarity and the beginnings of a lifetime love of Alpine Sporting.
-Somehow though snow here at home has become a bit more of an inconvenience ..!
-An endurance test.
+Somehow though snow here at home has become a bit more of an inconvenience, an endurance test.

-Do you have a “must have” Winter accessory – I would love to hear what it is.
+Do you have a “must have” Winter accessory, we would love to hear what it is.